dcbeergoddess/web_dev_bootcamp_coltSteele/README.md

 ### **Notes**

 - Each Section has it's own README.md with notes as I followed along with this course.
-- There are code alongs and further notes broken up in each section based on the topics and exercises done with each topic
+- There are code alongs and further notes broken up in each section based on the topics and exercises done for each
 - Most Variables that Colt defined using **_var_** were replaced with **_const_** or **_let_**